VictorRodriguez/compilers-lecture/labs/04/README.md

 ## Instructions

-Lex is a computer program that generates lexical analyzers ("scanners" or "lexers").Lex reads an input stream specifying the lexical analyzer and outputs source code implementing the lexer in the C programming language.

-Please generate a lex code to parse the previous example of lab 03.
+Please generate a C code to parse the previous example of lab 03.

 A valid line of code in ac could be: